Rhode Island College: Statistics

 Rhode Island College Acceptance rate and admissions statistics

-Rhode Island College has an acceptance rate of 81% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Rhode Island College has an acceptance rate of 92% and is among the 34% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women